rafaelrojasmiliani/moveit_tutorial/02_planning_scene/src/c_planning_scene_monitor/readme.md

 )
 ```
 ## Planning Scene ROS API
-Here we use the Planning Scene Monitor ROS service/topics API is to add or remove objects from the workspace.
+Here we use the Planning Scene Monitor ROS service/topics API to add or remove objects from the workspace.
 These objects are divided in two main categories

 1. Objects attached to the robot.
 These objects contains a variable which indicates the part of the robot that is in contact with the object.
 Then the collision detector will automatically ignore the contact between this object and the robot.
 2. Objects not attached to the robot.
 Objects that are treated normally by the collision detector.